 For a nice, long hike with spectacular views, follow the 12.8-mile Munro Trail.

-Starting just past the stables at Four Seasons Resort Lanai, The Lodge at Koele, you can walk, bike, or take a 4×4 down a one-lane dirt road all the way to the top of Lanaihale.
+Starting just past the stables at Four Seasons Resort Lanai, The Lodge at Koele, you can walk, bike, or take a 4×4 down a one-lane dirt road to the top of Lanaihale.

 Along the way, you will have beautiful views as you walk through forests of pine, lehua, ironwood, and eucalyptus trees.
 It isn’t all just trees though, as you’ll get a great canyon view of the Maunalei gulch.